All Products

 Nodes are processed according to the following flow:

-1. The ESA POP sends an origin request with the If-Modified-Since request header.
+1. The ESA POP sends an origin request with the If-Modified-Since and If-None-Match request headers.

 2. The origin server compares the file modification time.